Hatata: Contents of the two Hatatas/Inquiries

-After he left his cave, as peace was restored in Ethiopia, Zera Yacob proposed to a poor maiden named Hirut.
+After he left his cave, as peace was restored in Ethiopia, Zara Yaqob proposed marriage to a poor maiden named Hirut.
 In his inquiry he states that "husband and wife are equal in marriage".
 Hence, the global historian of ideas Dag Herbjørnsrud writes: "In chapter five, Yacob applies rational investigation to the different religious laws.
 He criticises Christianity, Islam, Judaism and Indian religions equally.
 For example, Yacob points out that the Creator in His wisdom has made blood flow monthly from the womb of women, in order for them to bear children.
-Thus, he concludes that the law of Moses, which states that menstruating women are impure, is against nature and the Creator, since it ‘impedes marriage and the entire life of a woman, and it spoils the law of mutual help, prevents the bringing up of children and destroys love’.In this way, Yacob includes the perspectives of solidarity, women and affection in his philosophical argument."
+Thus, he concludes that the law of Moses, which states that menstruating women are impure, is against nature and the Creator, since it 'impedes marriage and the entire life of a woman, and it spoils the law of mutual help, prevents the bringing up of children and destroys love'.
+In this way, Yacob includes the perspectives of solidarity, women and affection in his philosophical argument."

-Upon Yacob's death in 1692 his pupil Walda Heywat updated the work to include his death, in addition to writing his own hatata.
+Upon Zara Yaqob's death in 1693 his pupil Walda Heywat updated the work to include his death, in addition to writing his own Hatata.
 Heywat's inquiry has been described as more traditional.
+Belcher summarizes the two texts as thus: "Sometimes exuberant, sometimes curmudgeonly, these texts delight in surprising the reader.
+They fiercely celebrate what is human and criticize pious cant.
+They put desire above asceticism, love above sectarianism, and the natural world above its uses.
+They advocate for the rights of women and of animals, plead for religious and cultural tolerance, and condemn slavery and warfare.
+They give advice on how to be happy in life, work, and marriage.
+They offer ontological proofs for God and explore the nature of being, as well as the human, ethics, and the divine.
+They ask epistemological questions about what we can know and how we know it, while establishing the right methods for evaluating evidence and discerning the truth.
+And they insist that we the reader must use our own reason to test ideas, rather than simply accepting others' beliefs because we were told we should."